Volplayed/friendly-rpg-game/README.md

 <img src="./ReadmeImg/gameplay5.png" width=500> <img src="./ReadmeImg/gameplay6.png" width=500>
 <img src="./ReadmeImg/gameplay7.png" width=500>

-## Installation
-The game will be available in Google Play Market.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.